-If you are going through the annual marketing planning process and realize that you have not completely gone through the process of analyzing your firm’s position in the marketplace, it may be time to begin situational analysis.
+If you are going through the annual marketing planning process and realize that you have not completely analyzed your firm’s position in the marketplace, it may be time to begin situational analysis.
 Situational analysis is the process of evaluating the firm’s situation as a whole and by market sector.
-The intent is to develop a sharpened marketing strategy which includes: understanding where the firm is today; envisioning where firm wants to go; and determining how the firm is going to get to where it wants to go.
-This process requires a keen sense of the firm’s strengths, weaknesses, opportunities and threats (SWOT).
+The intent is to develop a sharpened marketing strategy which includes: understanding where the firm is today, envisioning where it wants to go, and determining how it will get to where it wants to go.
+This process requires a keen sense of the firm’s strengths, weaknesses, opportunities, and threats (SWOT).

 What is the situation?

-Situational analysis explores the common needs of clients and prospective clients as a collective whole and, also, drills down to the more specific needs within each target market.
+The situational analysis explores the common needs of clients and prospective clients as a collective whole and also drills down to the more specific needs within each target market.
 This exploration requires data gathering from internal and external sources.
-Data gathering typically involves getting a perspective on your firm’s strengths, weaknesses, opportunities and threats from clients, prospective clients, partners, consultants, vendors and employees.
+Data gathering typically involves getting perspective on your firm’s strengths, weaknesses, opportunities, and threats from clients, prospective clients, partners, consultants, vendors, and employees.

-If you are dragging your feet on data gathering because you need to get your marketing plan together, then you may choose to work together with firm executives to develop a preliminary perspective.
-However, it is a good business practice to conduct a thorough SWOT analysis.
-A thorough SWOT analysis is a resource for all your marketing activities and well worth the effort.
+Suppose you are dragging your feet on data gathering because you need to get your marketing plan together.
+In that case, you may work with firm executives to develop a preliminary perspective.
+However, conducting a thorough SWOT analysis is a good business practice.
+A thorough SWOT analysis is a resource for all your marketing activities and is well worth the effort.

 SWOT by Market Sector

-Begin SWOT by revisiting your market analysis and looking over the associated client profiles.
-If you have not conducted market analysis, please read Market Segmentation: An Inbound Marketer’s “Social” Bread and Butter.
+Begin SWOT by revisiting your market analysis and reviewing the associated client profiles.
+If you have not conducted a market analysis, please read Market Segmentation: An Inbound Marketer’s “Social” Bread and Butter.
 From this information, list and summarize the variables characteristic of each market sector and associated client profiles.